 But I kept talking myself out of it.
 How could I not continue on my original path?
 I had more countries to check off my list….

 The day came and I had to get to the airport.
 We were both somber.
 Quiet and sad.
 As I packed up my stuff, each item seemed heavier than it was and twice it’s size, making it impossible to fit everything.
 I just couldn’t do it.
 I couldn’t leave.
 My internal compass screamed at me.
 I wasn’t going.
 He had already sunk his grip on my heart.
 I skipped that first flight out and didn’t look back.
-I dived into an international romance, like so many other girls.
+I dove into an international romance, like so many other girls would, had they been in my shoes.
 We’re all just a bunch of hopeless romantics aren’t we?

 They say you find love when you’re not looking for it, and I was taking it even further, trying to actively avoid anything serious.
 I never EVER wanted my entire journey to amount to “a relationship.”